How To Make The Best Bonsai Soil For Your Tree

 Inorganic soil has become increasingly more popular as bonsai enthusiasts have realized that inorganic soils allow for better drainage than organic soils.

 In addition to providing excellent drainage, inorganic soils also hold nutrients longer than organic soils do.
-This is extremely important because bonsai trees require such frequent feedings.
+This is extremely important because bonsai trees require frequent feedings.

 The downside to using inorganic soil is that it’s not as effective at retaining moisture as organic soil is.